-- Canned chipotle chilies and dried ancho chilies toasted in the microwave add rich chili flavor and fiery heat to a base of canned tomatoes, garlic, and onions.
+- Canned chipotle chiles and dried ancho chiles toasted in the microwave add rich chile flavor and fiery heat to a base of canned tomatoes, garlic, and onions.

 - A splash of soy sauce adds umami depth to the salsa.

 - Tilting the pan before adding the eggs helps them keep their shape as they fry.

 Some folks go for pancakes.
 Others like their sausages and home fries.
 Breakfast sandwiches are popular, I hear.
 But sit me down at a brunch spot with huevos rancheros on the menu and everything else disappears.
 There's nothing like runny fried eggs, fiery salsa, and fresh corn tortillas to start my morning.
 Add some refried beans on the side, and I'm likely to hit my daily happiness goals before lunch.

 Making huevos rancheros—"rancher's-style" eggs—is an inherently simple, impromptu affair at home.
 Briefly fry some corn tortillas to soften them; add a couple of crisply-fried, runny-yolked eggs; and ladle on plenty of salsa.
 That's it.
 Everything else is just window dressing.
 As someone who makes a ton of salsa at home, and who has access to the extraordinary array of local brands available in San Francisco's Mission District, it's easy for me to think of huevos rancheros as a dish so darn casual that it doesn't even need a recipe.

 But then I wouldn't be doing my job, now would I?